BrentPease1/pease-lab/content/sounds/background.md

 title: "Background"

 # Section subtitle
-subtitle: "Learn More Our Project"
+subtitle: "Learn More About Our Project"

 # Section design
 design: